niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Solar Panel

-Survey the installation site.
-For the solar panel to function, the sun should be directly visible from 10 AM - 3 PM, and not be obstructed by structures, railcars, or foliage.
+For proper operation, the solar panel must receive direct sunlight from 10:00 AM to 3:00 PM without obstruction from structures, railcars, or vegetation.

-Two mounting pounts are provided with 1/4"-20 threaded studs for the solar panel and light.
-Mount the solar panel on the side of the derail device that receives the most sun.
+Mount the solar panel on the side of the derail device that receives the most sunlight.

+Two mounting points with 1/4"-20 threaded studs are provided for the solar panel and light.

+**Solar Panel Tilt Angle**

-Solar panel tilt angle is calculated based on the latitude of the installation site.
+Measure the latitude of the installation site.

-Measure the latitude Adjust tilt angle to your latitude.
+Set the tilt angle equal to the latitude.

-``Example: Latitude = 38.23 : Angle = 38.2°``

-* In the winter months, ajust the tilt angle to your latitude plus 15°.
-* In summer months, adjust the tilt angle to your latitude minus 15°.
+``Example: Latitude 38.2° → Tilt angle 38.2°.``

+**Seasonal adjustments:**

+Winter: Latitude + 15°

+Summer: Latitude – 15°

+Spring/Fall: Latitude only

-``Example: Tilt angle = 38.2° in fall and spring.
-In winter, the tilt angle would be 38.2 + 15 = 53.2°.
-Then in summer, the ideal angle would be 38.2 – 15 = 23.2°.``
+``Example: Spring/Fall tilt angle = 38.2°.
+Winter tilt angle = 38.2 + 15 = 53.2°.
+Summer tilt angle = 38.2 – 15 = 23.2°.``

 ### Excavation (Digging)